nuxt/content/docs/content/blog/studio-oss.md

 ## 🌄 Why We're Sunsetting [nuxt.studio](https://nuxt.studio)

-When NuxtLabs joined Vercel, we promised to make our premium products free and open source.
-We're following the same approach already taken with [Nuxt UI](https://ui.nuxt.com) and soon applied to [NuxtHub](https://hub.nuxt.com).
+When NuxtLabs joined Vercel, we promised to make our premium products free and open source.We're following the same approach already taken with [Nuxt UI](https://ui.nuxt.com) and soon applied to [NuxtHub](https://hub.nuxt.com).

 For us, this means everything.
 It's the opportunity to focus entirely on building tools that are **free, open source, and accessible to everyone**.